Amritsar Holidays

 When you arrive at the Wagah-Attari border closing ceremony, otherwise known as the ‘flag lowering ceremony,’ you might think you’ve arrived at a football match rather than the meeting of two ideologically opposing countries.
 Despite the historical tension, every evening, both countries come together to celebrate the closing of the border.
 It’s more like a flamboyant performance to the tune of patriotic music and there’s still some harmless rivalry though which makes it good fun.

+Since 1959, Indians have gathered on one side of a paved promenade while the Pakistan contingent sit on the other.
 Both the Indian Border Security Force and Pakistan Rangers dressed in official uniform march down the road past cheering crowds.
-It’s more like a flamboyant performance to the tune of patriotic music than anything else - synchronised dance movements with slick salutes and high kicks among the many moves on show.
-There’s still some harmless rivalry though which makes it good fun.
+Synchronised dance movements with slick salutes and high kicks are among the many moves on show.
 The soldiers even sculpt their moustaches in a bid to intimidate their opponents.
 This all culminates in the lowering of both countries’ flags at the same time as the sun goes down, ending in handshakes between the Indian and Pakistani military.

 Read more